 UPCOMING EVENTS

-In addition to the public sessions, the consultants will be convening focus groups and meeting with elected officials in each non-metro city.
-A public survey available in multiple languages, along with other public input events, will follow in the coming weeks and months.
-CommunityScale will develop an online dashboard to engage with the public.
+A public survey available in multiple languages, along with other public input events, will follow in the coming months.
+CommunityScale, the consultant leading the study, will develop an online dashboard to further engage with the public.

 BACKGROUND